Yann39/self-hosted/README.md

 - the _.env_ file which holds some environment variables to be used in the Compose file
 - the _docker-compose.yml_ file which contains all the Docker services configuration

-You may have to manually create the following files before running the Compose file, to be able to mount them into the Unbound container :

-- _a-records.conf_
-- _forward-records.conf_
-- _srv-records.conf_

-These files are useful in case you want to override default configuration.
-You can find default ones from the Unbound **GitHub** repository.

-For more details about the Compose file, see [Configuration files details](#configuration-files-details-1).
+For more details about these files, see [Configuration files details](#configuration-files-details-1).

 Now let's take a look at the configuration for each service.